Potatoasad/truncatedgaussianmixtures/README.md

 # truncatedgaussianmixtures
- Fit gaussian mixtures using truncated gaussian kernels.Python wrapper around the julia package TruncatedGaussianMixtures.jl
+ Fit gaussian mixture models using truncated gaussian kernels.
+This is a python wrapper around the julia package TruncatedGaussianMixtures.jl